 Advanced clinical fellows spend more time on the clinical services, not only gaining more experience, but also conducting retrospective chart reviews culminating in descriptive or case-control studies for presentation at meetings and publication.
 These fellows also gain more experience in the conduct of clinical trials by assisting with the Section's varied HIV/AIDS, antimicrobial, vaccination and tropical medicine clinical trials programs.

 All second-year fellows are expected to maintain participation in their weekly continuity ID clinic, where they are expected to assist the supervising attending with guidance of the first-year fellows.
-Second-year fellows attend the Section's weekly conferences when possible, serve on a hospital infection control committee, and participate in various teaching exercises including the Hutchinson Clinic, Physical Diagnosis Course, and the second-year student Pathophysiology Course's Microbiology block.
+Second-year fellows attend the Section's weekly conferences when possible, serve on a hospital infection control committee, and participate in various teaching exercises.
 Second-year fellows attend the Wetmore TB Clinic approximately once or twice a month, and also must attend at least 3 sessions of the city Sexually Transmitted Diseases Clinic to supplement their experience in this area.

 Second-year fellows have the additional responsibility of helping the first-year fellows organize the rotation schedule for the weekly ID conference and Citywide conference.
 One second-year fellow is in charge of doing the monthly call schedule.

-During their second year, fellows continue to take call from home, approximately once every four or five weekends and after hours on weekdays once a week.
+During their second year, fellows continue to take call from home, approximately once every four weekends.